-Buried in paperwork, endless research of new legislative changes, improving processes, reviewing company policies and administering leave of absence (LOA) requests, HR professionals seem to have very little time and minimal resources to understand which way is up, relative to absence management.
+Buried in paperwork, endless research of new legislative changes, and the constant cycle of improving processes — HR professionals are left with little time and minimal resources to understand which way is up relative to leave of absence (LOA).

-As a result of HR professionals facing an endless supply of challenges and obstacles in the area of absence management, statistics show that there is an emerging trend for employers to consider outsourcing this complex function.
-While outsourcing the LOA function may shift the HR burden from internal to external responsibilities, there are still a number of important issues to consider when evaluating the most suitable and effective solutions.
+There’s an emerging trend for employers to consider outsourcing this complex function due to challenges and obstacles in absence management.
+While outsourcing the LOA function may shift the HR burden from internal to external responsibilities, there are still several important considerations when evaluating the most suitable and effective LOA administration solutions.

 Insurance-Based vs. Non-Insurance-Based LOA Administrators

-Which option is best for you and your organization?
-There are several group life and disability insurance companies who are offering LOA administration to be bundled with group insurance plans.
-Among prominent insurance companies, the potential benefits in a bundled LOA and group insurance program might include discounted LOA administration prices, primarily due to the revenue and business gained via insurance premiums.
+Every organization has different needs and figuring out which option is best for you and your organization can be confusing.
+Currently, several group life and disability insurance companies offer LOA administration bundled with group insurance plans.
+For major insurance companies, the potential benefits of a bundled LOA and group insurance program might include discounted LOA administration prices, primarily due to the revenue and business gained via insurance premiums.

-Additionally, insurance companies that offer the bundled program will tout their integrated disability claims management along with LOA administration which certainly sounds attractive.
-However, HR professionals and employers should cautiously consider some potential challenges in such an arrangement.
-For example, employers should consider the possibility of receiving extraordinarily high group insurance renewals from the same carriers who are administering their LOAs.
-If that were to happen, you could be facing a tough decision to possibly un-bundle these services resulting in the restructuring of the LOA function as well as changing group insurance options due to a large renewal increase.
+Additionally, insurance companies that offer a bundled program will advertise their integrated disability claims management along with LOA administration – all of which certainly sounds attractive.
+However, HR professionals and employers should consider some potential challenges in such an arrangement.
+For example, employers should consider the possibility of receiving extraordinarily high group insurance renewals from the same carriers administering their LOAs.
+If that were to happen, you could be facing a tough decision to possibly un-bundle these services resulting in restructuring the LOA function and changing group insurance options due to a significant renewal increase.

 LOA Policy Reviews, Updates and Development

 According to the Society for Human Resource Management (SHRM), the average cost to defend an FMLA lawsuit is $78,000, regardless of the outcome.
-Employees who successfully sued for wrongful termination based on FMLA Absence received on average between $87,500-$450,000 in damages (Source: EEOC).
+It is imperative that your administrator has the resources to keep up with these developments.

 The “Interactive Process” of Absence Management

-The most effective LOA administrators are truly business partners with their clients.
-HR professionals and employers should evaluate the communication strategies offered by LOA administrators, and consider the LOA team who will be responsible for interacting and communicating directly with your employees.
-Keep in mind that when you decide to outsource this important function, you are also deciding to allow the selected LOA administrator to represent your company and your HR department.
+The most effective LOA administrators are genuinely business partners with their clients.
+HR professionals and employers should assess the communication strategies offered by LOA administrators.
+It’s essential to consider the employee experience provided by the LOA team and who will be responsible for interacting and communicating directly with your employees.
+Keep in mind when you decide to outsource this vital function, you are also choosing to allow the selected LOA administrator to represent your company and your HR department.

-If you select an administrator that is poorly communicating and educating your employees about their options during their LOA process, this experience could reflect badly on your company and your department.
-Remember that employees who are requesting LOA are typically discussing some of the most sensitive and personal topics you can imagine.
+Suppose you select an administrator that poorly communicates and educates your employees about their options during their LOA process.
+This experience could reflect negatively on your company and your department.
+Remember that employees who request LOA are typically discussing some of the most sensitive and personal situations you can imagine.

 Your LOA administrator should have experienced professionals who are qualified, professional and empathetic to your employee’s needs.
-If you’re not careful and in a worst-case scenario, you could have an employee that might build resentment with your company resulting in a lawsuit largely due to the fact that their experience was perceived as uncaring and erroneous.
+In a worst-case scenario, if you’re not careful, an employee might build resentment with your company, resulting in a lawsuit primarily because they perceived their experience with an external LOA administrator as uncaring and erroneous.

 In addition to the ability to effectively communicate employee options, your LOA administrator should provide regular communications to your HR department regarding your group’s LOA activity.
-Systematic communications between your HR department and your LOA administrator is a critical component to a successful partnership.
+Periodic communications between your HR department and your LOA administrator are critical to a successful partnership.

-Capitalizing on emerging trends such as outsourcing absence management, when applying thoughtful and careful analysis, can greatly benefit your HR department and your company.
-Without a doubt, the complexity of FMLA and all of the various LOA laws can create such a workload that HR professionals feel buried with paperwork.
-However, if you are able to partner with the right LOA administrator, you will have a better chance of figuring out which way is up!
+Capitalizing on emerging trends such as outsourcing absence management can significantly benefit your HR department and your company with thoughtful and careful considerations.
+The complexity of FMLA and the various LOA laws can create such a workload that HR professionals feel buried with paperwork.
+However, if you can partner with the right LOA administrator, you will have a better chance of figuring out which way is up!